deepaklearner/sample_cypher/further_req.md

 3.1 Give me full code
 3.2 glide.iamidsidentities is a huge table having .7 million rows. i dont think "SELECT resourceid FROM glide.iamidsidentities" is a good idea

+4. In 1.2 solution, I want to separate the delete data from table logic in a separate function bkp_tbl_n_delete_data.
+Take backup in table glidesupervisorhierachy_backup.
+I want to retain the data for 7 days only in backup table.
+Make use of column CreateTimestamp.